 06-07 The Complete Imaging Experiment

-In two-dimensional MR imaging, a slice is excited, for example, by applying a selective RF-pulse in the presence of the z-gradient.
-There are two different methods of obtaining spatial information for the remaining two dimensions:
+n two-dimensional MR imaging, a slice is excited, for example, by applying a selective RF-pulse in the presence of the z-gradient.
+Two different methods can be applied.

 06-07-01 Frequency-Encoding Only